YoAhdi/YoAhdi/README.md

 Hi, I'm Ahad, im an Aspiring Software Engineer from the Los Angeles Metropolitan Area.
 Some of my professional skills are in C++, Java, Python, HTML, Swift, SQL, Svelte and CSS.

 - 🔭 I’m currently working on my Bachelors Degree education in Computer Science.
-Had priority expierence at as a Software Engineering Intern at a Software Company.
+Had previous expierence at as a Software Engineering Intern at a Software Company.
 - 🌱 I’m currently learning Upper Division CS courses.
 - 👯 I’m looking to collaborate on Projects primarily Artifical Inteligence and Cloud.
 - 📫 How to reach me: ahadahmad.work@gmail.com